Canon 7D II vs Pentax 645Z

 - Better low-light sensitivity: Can shoot in dim conditions (2.1 stops ISO advantage).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.78x vs 0.63x).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More heavily discounted: Has been on the market for longer (launched in April 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II comes out slightly ahead of the 645Z (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II emerges as the winner of the contest (12 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.